-We currently have no Chairman of the Board; and, we plan to appoint a new Chairman prior to the Annual Meeting.
-We thank Mr. Lyons for his seven years of leadership as Chairman from 2014 until March, 2022.
+Mr. Lapointe is currently the Chairman of the Board.
 The Chairman of the Board has authority, among other things, to call and preside over Board meetings, including meetings of the independent directors, to set meeting agendas and to determine materials to be distributed to the Board.
 Accordingly, the Board chair has substantial ability to shape the work of the Board.
-The Board has no specific policy with respect to the separation of the positions of Board chair and Chief Executive Officer, and believes that separation of the positions represents an appropriate allocation of roles and responsibilities at this time
+The Board has no specific policy with respect to the separation of the positions of Board chair and Chief Executive Officer, and believes that separation of the positions represents an appropriate allocation of roles and responsibilities at this time.